If you have a set of related functions, use always a coherent order of parameters.

 Quite confusing, isn't it?

-For sure, the code is harder to understand, since the order parameters is not what the reader expects it to be.
+For sure, the code is harder to understand, since the order of the parameters is not what the reader expects it to be.

 But, even worse, this issue may lead to hard-to-find bugs, especially when parameters are of the same type.